farseerfc/systemd-shutdown-diagnose/README.md

 Then restart your system.

-After restart, there will be a log file at `/var/log/shutdown.log` that records the sequence of all process shudown in ftrace format.
+After restart, there will be a log file at `/var/log/shutdown.log` that records the sequence of all process shutdown in ftrace format.
 To make it more readable, parse the log by:
 ```
 analyze-shutdown </var/log/shutdown.log